Therapeutic Guidelines/Royal Australian College

 Achievements and outcomes

-Over the past seven years, these grants have attracted high quality academic general practice researchers and it is clear from their reports that they have achieved outstanding results, advancing knowledge about how GPs use guidelines, understanding of the barriers and enablers to best practice, and the evidence-base for effective interventions in primary care.
+Over the past nine years, these grants have attracted high quality academic general practice researchers and it is clear from their reports that they have achieved outstanding results, advancing knowledge about how GPs use guidelines, understanding of the barriers and enablers to best practice, and the evidence-base for effective interventions in primary care.

 Research Grant applications